KIshiharaHCI/Cyberzul/web/DailyLog.md

 **2. July, 2022**

+_Nils_
+Q1:

+- meet with Marco via Zoom and worked 10 hours straight on the view.
+Kenji and Xue joined later.
+- connected view with model (and rewritten the view so that is possible)
+- made it possible to add players to the view via the model
+- made it possible to show the tiles on the factory displays (with Marco)
+- implemented the table center on the view

+Q2:

+- meeting with Chris
+- distributing the tasks to the team members

+Q3:

+- time

 _Marco_

 Q1:

 - meeting with Nils, later Kenji and Xue, too
     - connecting view and model (e.g.: use chooseTileFunction, use events, etc.)
     - creating JavaDoc for view

 Q2:

 - meeting with Chris
 - continue finishing that it is possible to play the game - all day

 Q3:

 - time

 _Kenji_